The biclustering_wrapper() function runs the full

 (Integrated heatmap generation) Automatically creates publication-ready heatmaps with the clustered and ordered matrix, using the generated cluster assignment files to add annotation tracks.
 Heatmap aesthetics (color ranges, font sizes, column name display) are fully customizable.

-| Parameter | Type | Required | Description | Example |
+| Parameter | Type | Default | Description | Example |

 |---|---|---|---|---|